 If you decide to take part in the study, it should be because you really want to volunteer.
 You can stop at any time during the study and still keep the benefits and rights you had before volunteering.
 If you decide not to take part, or if you stop participating at any time, your decision will not result in any penalty or loss of benefits to which you may otherwise be entitled.
 If you withdraw from the study, your data will be destroyed.

 You will not be treated differently if you decide to stop taking part in the study.
 You can skip questions in the questionnaires and interview if you would prefer not to answer those.
-If you choose to withdraw from this project before it ends, the researchers may keep information collected about you and this information may be included in study reports.

 WHAT IF I HAVE QUESTIONS?

-If you have any questions about this research project, please contact: Dr. Jon Dorbolo, (541) 737-3811 jon.dorbolo@oregonstate.edu
+If you have any questions about this research project, please contact: Lynn Greenough, (541) 737-1035 lynn.greenough@oregonstate.edu and Dr. Jon Dorbolo, (541) 737-3811 jon.dorbolo@oregonstate.edu

-If you have questions about your rights as a participant, please contact the Oregon State University Institutional Review Board (IRB) Human Protections Administrator, at (541) 737-8008 or by e-mail at IRB@oregonstate.edu.
+If you have questions about your rights as a participant, please contact the Oregon State University Institutional Review Board office (IRB), at (541) 737-8008 or by e-mail at IRB@oregonstate.edu.

-Your signature indicates that this research study has been explained to you, that your questions have been answered, and that you agree to take part in this study.
-You will receive a copy of this form.

-__________________________________________________________

-Participant's Name (printed)

-_________________________________________________________________________

-(Signature of Participant) (Date)
+By participating in the interview, you are agreeing to participate to the survey.